CMPUT302-Winter2026/project-3-high-fidelity-prototype-group16/README.md

 - GitHub Copilot was used for some styling and component creation.
 - Cursor was used for parts of web scraping and data-source preparation.
+- Claude code was used to pinpoint exact functions and their usages in the codebase.

 ## Sources and References